mattermost/mattermost-developer-documentation/site/content/integrate/plugins/_index.md

 ### Simple development and installation

 It's simple to set up a plugin development environment with the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="mattermost-plugin-starter-template" >}}.
-Just select "Use this template" when cloning the repo.
+Just select "Use this template" when cloning the repository.
 Please see the [developer setup](https://developers.mattermost.com/integrate/plugins/developer-setup) and [developer workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow) pages for more information.

 Read the plugins [overview]({{< ref "/integrate/plugins/overview" >}}) to learn more.